HartlandRobotics/ArduinoIntroduction/_posts/2016-06-03-additional-components.md

 ## Joysticks
 ![Joystick]({{ site.baseurl }}/assets/components/joystick.jpg)

-We have a handful of Joystic controls that you can hook up for control.
+Joystic controls can be hooked up for controlling something attached to your robot.
 They include X and Y directions as well as single push-buttons.
-[Johnny-Five Joystick Example](https://github.com/rwaldron/johnny-five/blob/master/eg/joystick.js)

 ## Toggles, Pushbuttons, Relays
 ![Toggle Switch]({{ site.baseurl }}/assets/components/toggle.jpg)